Tormund Giantsbane

-Tormund Giantsbane is a fictional character in the A Song of Ice and Fire series of fantasy novels by American author George R. R. Martin, and its television adaptation Game of Thrones.
+Tormund Giantsbane is a fictional character in the A Song of Ice and Fire series of fantasy novels by American author George R. R. Martin and its television adaptation, Game of Thrones.

 Introduced in 2000's A Storm of Swords, he is a renowned wildling leader and chief lieutenant of Mance Rayder, the King-Beyond-The-Wall.
 He subsequently appeared in Martin's A Dance with Dragons.
 Although initially antagonistic towards Jon Snow and the Night's Watch, he later proves to be a crucial ally in their fight against the White Walkers.

 Tormund Giantsbane is portrayed by Norwegian actor Kristofer Hivju in the HBO television adaptation, for which he has received positive reviews.

 Character

 Tormund, better known as Tormund Giantsbane or Tormund Thunderfist, is a famous wildling raider.
-On his massive arms he wears golden bands engraved with runes of the First Men, which have been passed down by his forefathers.
+He wears golden bands engraved with runes of the First Men on his massive arms, passed down from his forefathers.
 Tormund is armored with heavy ringmail taken from a dead Night's Watch ranger.
 Like most of the wildlings, he is illiterate.
-He has four sons: Toregg, Torwynd, Dryn and Dormund; and one daughter, Munda.
+He has four sons: Toregg, Torwynd, Dryn, and Dormund; and one daughter, Munda.

 The often jovial Tormund enjoys food and drink, especially ale and mead, and likes cracking dick jokes.
 He is styled Tall-talker, Horn-blower and Breaker of Ice, Husband to Bears, the Mead-king of Ruddy Hall, Speaker to Gods and Father of Hosts.
 Mance Rayder named him Horn-blower for the power of Tormund's lungs, as it is said that Tormund can laugh the snow off mountaintops.
 Although Tormund is said to have slain a giant, he claims to have actually cut open the belly of a sleeping giantess and slept in her for warmth during a winter storm.
 Tormund claims the giantess, thinking he was a babe, then suckled him for three months in the spring.
-Tormund also claims to once have drunkenly slept with a bear.
+Tormund also claims to have once drunkenly slept with a bear.

 Tormund once thought to make himself King-Beyond-the-Wall, but he was defeated by Mance Rayder.
 He distrusts the men of the Frozen Shore.

 Storylines

 In the books

-Tormund is not a point of view character in the novels, so his actions are witnessed and interpreted exclusively through the eyes of Jon Snow.
+Tormund is not a point-of-view character in the novels, so his actions are witnessed and interpreted exclusively through the eyes of Jon Snow.